-What does an HR person do all day?
-Every HR professional knows there’s no such thing as a “typical” day at work.
+What does an HR professional do all day?
+Everyone knows there’s no such thing as a “typical” day at work.
 In our Day in the Life series, we speak with pros from a variety of cities and industries to get a snapshot of their work lives.

 Title: Director, Organizational Development